 We welcome all leaders and staff at public interest legal organizations, law school students and faculty, pro bono counsel from law firms and corporations and allied efforts involved in disaster legal aid work after a disaster.
 We also welcome those who are interested in the discussion of specific issues, such as FEMA appeals and title clearance.

-Round-tables will be led by a moderator and are expected to last 1 hour.
-Round-tables will be hosted approximately once a month in 2018, beginning in June.
+Roundtables will be led by a moderator and are expected to last 1 hour.
+Roundtables will be hosted once a month in 2018, beginning in June.

-Each round-table will be co-moderated by staff from partner organizations from the National Disaster Legal Aid Resource Center, along with one or more subject matter experts.
+Each roundtable will be co-moderated by staff from partner organizations from the National Disaster Legal Aid Resource Center, along with one or more subject matter experts.
 Subject matter experts will be identified by the National Disaster Legal Aid Resource Center’s partners but suggestions and volunteers are more than welcome.
-An agenda with discussion items on the subject will be distributed by Pro Bono Net at least two days before the scheduled round-table.
-When feasible, the agenda will be accompanied by a list of related resources on the subject to be discussed.
-Participants are encouraged to review the resources beforehand.
+Participants are encouraged to review resources related to the subject beforehand.
 Participants who want to submit ideas for discussions can do so by emailing Jeanne Ortiz, PBN Disaster Response Legal Fellow, at firstname.lastname@example.org.
 We ask that you please RSVP in advance by registering via the GoToWebinar invitation for each month.
 Invitations will include information so you can dial in or connect via computer.